Air Fryer Teriyaki Chicken

-For those who know me, I LOVE my air fryer.
+For those who know me, I laaafff my air fryer.
 It's no secret that it has spent time my days in the kitchen, turning it into a perfect tool for cooking easy meals.
-Therefore, I couldn't skip this delicious air fryer teriyaki chicken recipe for its irresistible flavours and simplicity.
-Plus, the minimal cleanup means reducing more time and less time scrubbing.
+Let's keep the momentum going with this delicious air fryer teriyaki chicken recipe, thanks to its irresistible flavours and simplicity.

-Another thing I adore about this recipe is the homemade teriyaki sauce.
+I'm really proud for this homemade teriyaki sauce.
+Proof that I do more than just binge-watch Netflix, hahaha, just kiddin'.
 There's something incredibly satisfying about making your own sauce from scratch, plus it leaves room for customization.
 Whether you like it with honey or sugar, you can add so many levels of deliciousness you don't get from store-bought sauce.

 So, if you're looking to impress your family or simply treat yourself to a delightful meal, I'll share my tips and hacks for the best air fryer teriyaki chicken recipe in this guide.